wp-plugins/galleriapress/readme.txt

 == Description ==

-GalleriaPress aims to replace the current Wordpress Gallery with one implemented by the excellent Galleria.js jQuery plugin.

-With a simple Drag and Drop interface, you can add images from the standard WordPress media library, as well as Picasa and Youtube
-(you need to enter the username and pictures or videos have to be public).
-You can mix and match pictures and videos in the same gallery.
+Galleriapress allows you to create galleries using the excellent galleria jQuery plugin.
+Simply drag and drop images from your Media Library or from Picasa or videos from that are publicly available on a Youtube account.

 You can link galleries to a Gallery Profile.
 Change the profile settings and it is updated throughout all the linked Galleries.

 This plugin is still under development and still needs testing.
 I will be continually improving the plugin over time.

+== Upgrading from version before 0.7.5 ==

+If you where using the [gallery] shortcode in your own (non gallery) posts, you will need to change it to the new [galleria] shortcode.

 == Installation ==